top of page

 DSEI exhibition stand design and build

-DSEI is one of the most important defence and security events on the global calendar.
-With thousands of exhibitors competing for the attention of senior military, government, and procurement decision-makers, your DSEI exhibition stand cannot afford to be anything less than exceptional.
-Noisy&Co are specialist DSEI exhibition stand builders, we are the partner you want in your corner
+DSEI is the world's most important defence and security event, taking place at ExCeL London every two years and attracting senior military, government, and procurement decision-makers from over 100 nations.
+Noisy&Co are specialist DSEI exhibition stand builders, we are the partner you want in your corner.

 OUR SOLUTION